Beat the Price Increases and Save Money on Electricity in 2025

 min reading

-Both SSE Airtricity and Flogas offer fixed rate electricity plans in addition to their variable rate plans.
-Currently, SSE Airtricity offers the cheapest fixed rate electricity plan for €1,301 on their 24hr, standard meter urban plan including VAT.
-A fixed rate electricity plan locks in the price you pay per unit of electricity (kWh) for the entire duration of your contract regardless of any price increase or decrease introduced by your supplier.
+Currently, Flogas is the only major supplier to offer fixed rate electricity plans in Ireland.
+A fixed rate electricity plan locks in the price you pay per unit of electricity (kWh) for the entire duration of your contract, regardless of any price increase or decrease introduced by your supplier.
+While SSE Airtricity previously offered these plans, they have recently moved to offer only variable rate options.
 If you are looking to switch electricity provider, you can call 📞(01) 913 1771.

 Which Irish Suppliers Offer Fixed Rate Electricity Plans?